-We will need you to set out beforehand the kind of placement you are offering, the anticipated outcomes in terms of deliverables and learning objectives, what kind of individuals you are hoping to take on and the level of payment you can offer to the spintern.
-Indications of the range and type of projects that have been supported are given in SpIN projects, but obviously every project is unique.
-We know that the more thought that goes into scoping the project at the outset, the easier it is for hosts to support their spinterns throughout the project and for spinterns to hit the ground running.
+We will need you to set out beforehand the kind of placement you are offering, the anticipated outcomes in terms of deliverables and learning objectives, what kind of individuals you are hoping to take on and the level of payment you can offer to the Spintern.
+Indications of the range and type of projects that have been supported are given in SPIN projects, but obviously every project is unique.
+We know that the more thought that goes into scoping the project at the outset, the easier it is for hosts to support their Spinterns throughout the project and for Spinterns to hit the ground running.
 Of course, we can offer advice and guidance on designing suitable projects where required.
-For placements within SMEs, SpIN may be able to offer financial support (so if you qualify, please get in touch as soon as possible since the ‘pot’ is finite!)

 Please bear in mind the following:

-Each 2016 placement will be publicised on this website for four weeks, commencing in or before January 2016 or whenever you send it to us.
-All applications go through the SpIN office to ensure eligibility before being forwarded to the project host for consideration / acceptance on closure of this period.
-Selection is through normal processes, and all applicants should be notified either way, within 4 weeks of the closing date.
+Each 2018 placement will be publicised on this website for approximately four weeks, commencing in January 2018 or whenever you send it to us.
+All applications go through the SPIN office to ensure eligibility before being forwarded to the project host for consideration / acceptance on closure of this period.
+Selection is through normal processes and hosts decide whether they wish to interview or not.
+All applicants should be notified either way, within 4 weeks of the closing date.
 We request that all hosts are kind enough to follow this nicety.
-The relationship is then between host organisation and spintern.
-We ask that hosts inform ALL applicants of their status as soon as selection is made.
+The relationship is then between host organisation and Spintern.
+We ask that hosts inform the office as soon as they have made their offer.

-We will host a group Induction Day at the Satellite Applications Catapult, Harwell on Monday 27 June 2016.
-This is an opportunity for all spinterns and their hosts to meet each other and hear about the breadth of opportunities there are within the sector, develop their own networks, and find other like-minded people they can explore ideas with in the future.
-This event has proved to be one of the most important opportunities for all spinterns over the past three years.
-The eight-week project can be carried out at any time during the summer vacation, by mutual agreement between spintern and host.
+We will host a group Induction Day at the Satellite Applications Catapult, Harwell on 18 June 2018.
+This is an opportunity for all Spinterns and their hosts to meet each other and hear about the breadth of opportunities there are within the sector, develop their own networks, and find other like-minded people they can explore ideas with in the future.
+This event has proved to be one of the most important opportunities for all Spinterns over the past five years.
+The eight-week project can be carried out at any time during the summer vacation, by mutual agreement between Spintern and host.

-Spinterns are then asked to produce a short report in agreement with the host for presentation at the Showcase Event on 26 October 2016, at the Royal Society and during the Reinventing Space Conference.
-This event gives the spintern the opportunity to demonstrate what they’ve got out of the placement and show off their ability to communicate in a professional scenario, not to mention waving the flag for your organisation.
+Spinterns are then asked to produce a poster report and deliver a 2-minute presentation in agreement with their host supervisor for presentation at the Showcase Event in the Autumn.
+This event gives the Spintern the opportunity to demonstrate what they’ve got out of the placement and show off their ability to communicate in a professional scenario, not to mention waving the flag for your organisation.

 If you may be interested in hosting a Spintern, please email Katharine.Bowden@ukspaceagency.bis.gsi.gov.uk.
 We welcome initial, informal enquiries – making an enquiry does not commit you in any way.